Solid Waste Disposal Authority address concerns residents have about new recycling program

 Holladay said monthly pickups are more sustainable.

 "We doubled the size of the service area almost.
-So there were 25,000 households when we changed the program that are in our service area that have never had access to curbside recycling."
+So there were 25,000 households when we changed the program that are in our service area that have never had access to curbside recycling," said Holladay.
+"We're making a video now that kind of reinforces what we take into the program and how to maximize the existing container you have."

 You'll have to watch the video and take a quiz to sign up for a second bin, that should happen in March.